John Varoli

 John Varoli is an American public relations practitioner who worked as a journalist in Russia from 1997 to 2010.
 In that period he wrote about 3,000 articles for publications including the St Petersburg Times, Radio Free Europe/Radio Liberty, Transitions magazine, the New York Times, the International Herald Tribune, Bloomberg News, The Art Newspaper, Art & Auction, and many more.

-He also had experience working for TV, hosting in the first half of 2003 a TV program on Russia’s Kultura TV Channel called ``A Walk Down Broadway’’.
+He also had experience working for TV, hosting in the first half of 2003 a TV program on Russia’s Kultura TV Channel called ‘’A Walk Down Broadway’’.
 From the middle of 2006 to the middle of 2007 he worked as a TV news producer at the Moscow bureau of Reuters, responsible for producing TV news on a wide variety of topics from across Russia and the former Soviet Union.
-Currently, he is an independent pro - Russian expert commentator on RTVI, an independent Israeli TV station in Russian.
+Currently, he is an independent pro - Russian expert commentator on RTVI, an independent TV station in Russian.

 Early career

 John Varoli graduated from Cornell University in 1990 with a degree in Russian Studies.
 He came to Russia in June 1992, and soon after joined with a group of young Russians to create Moscow’s first organization helping the homeless.
 He served as general director of Off the Streets Charity until 1996, leaving only to care of his new family and moving to St. Petersburg where he began to write for Radio Free Europe/Radio Liberty, and for the St Petersburg Times.